VAW-77: 2000s

+On 1-2 October 2002.
+VAW-77 helped support the launch of STS-112 at Patrick AFB, Florida.

+Throughout 2002, VAW-77 flew 1,717 mishap free flight hours for 456 sorties.
+From 1995-2002, VAW-77 have flown 9,466.6 hours in 508 sorties and seizied 28 t of cocaine and 11.5 t of marijuana enroute to the United States.

 In 2005 the squadron participated in the federal military response to Katrina in 2005.

-In August 2008, VAW-77 moved to its new home of NAS JRB New Orleans in response to BRAC's decision to close Naval Air Station Atlanta.
+In 2008, VAW-77 moved to its new home of NAS JRB New Orleans in response to BRAC's decision to close Naval Air Station Atlanta.

 2010s

 The squadron was the first U.S. Navy fixed-wing squadron to deploy to Colombia in 2011, also in 2012, it had a role in disrupting the flow of $735 million in illegal drugs into the U.S. and the arrest of 17 international smugglers.

 Because of spending cuts throughout the Department of Defense, the unit was recommended for deactivation by the Secretary of the Navy.
 In February 2013, the Nightwolves were formally disbanded, and its crew & equipment were in the process of being redistributed throughout other naval squadrons.
-VAW-77 was deactivated on 9 March 2013.
+VAW-77 was deactivated on 31 March 2013.
 The squadron's six aircraft were transferred to other carrier airborne warning squadrons and the squadron members were transfer to various other Commander Naval Air Force Reserve (CNAFR) squadrons.

-Unit Citations
+Unit citations

-The squadron's other awards include a Joint Meritorious Unit Award, Navy Meritorious Unit Commendation, Coast Guard Meritorious Unit Commendation, two Battle "E" awards, the Safety "S" and numerous Bravo Zulu's and unit citations.
+The squadron's other awards include a Joint Meritorious Unit Award for 1997, Navy Meritorious Unit Commendation, Coast Guard Meritorious Unit Commendation for 1996, two Battle "E" awards (one for 1998), the Safety "S" and numerous Bravo Zulu's and unit citations.

+Amount of seized drugs enroute to the United States

+This is a table of how many drugs was stopped by VAW-77 since 1995.
+Each year is the amount of drugs seized up to date at that point.